appleboy/ssh-action/README.md

 ### Setting up SSH Key

 Make sure to follow the below steps while creating SSH Keys and using them.
+The best practice is create the SSH Keys on local machine not remote machine.
 Login with username specified in Github Secrets.
 Generate a RSA Key-Pair:

  ```bash